Mediterranean Quinoa and Chickpea Salad

 More Easy Quinoa Salad Recipes:

 Zesty Lemon and Sun-Dried Tomato Quinoa Salad — Fast, easy, and fresh!
 Bright flavors and loads of texture!
 This clean-eating salad keeps you full and satisfied!
-Healthy never tasted so good!!
+Healthy never tasted so good!
 (No mayo and great for outdoor events or lunch boxes!)

-overhead view of zesty quinoa salad on a plate
+zesty quinoa salad on a plate.

-Butternut Squash Quinoa Salad — Easy and packed with big fall flavors!!
+Butternut Squash Quinoa Salad — Easy and packed with big fall flavors!
 Maple syrup, squash, and cranberries were made for each other!
-Love it when healthy tastes so good!!
+Love it when healthy tastes so good!

-butternut squash quinoa salad with cranberries in a yellow dish
+butternut squash quinoa salad with cranberries in a yellow dish.

 Tomato, Mozzarella, and Basil Quinoa Salad (GF) — Trying to keep meals healthier and lighter?
-Make this easy, refreshing and satisfying salad!
+Make this easy, refreshing, and satisfying salad!

-Garden Fresh Quinoa Salad – Loaded with everything fresh, light, healthy, and SUMMERY!!
+Garden Fresh Quinoa Salad – Loaded with everything fresh, light, healthy, and SUMMERY!
 Great for parties, potlucks, and lunch boxes because there’s no mayo!

 Tabbouleh — Never had it?
-Think couscous or quinoa mixed with vegetables, herbs, lemon and olive oil!
+Think couscous or quinoa mixed with vegetables, herbs, lemon, and olive oil!
 Easy, no cooking required, healthy, and packed with so much flavor!
 (Great for outdoor events because there’s no mayo!)

 Leave a Comment